django/deps/draft/0007-dependency-policy.rst

-In particular, external dependencies -- other packages specified in ``setup.py``'s ``install_requires`` argument -- should be fair game to add to Django, when apropriate.
+In particular, external dependencies -- other packages specified in ``setup.py``'s ``install_requires`` argument -- should be fair game to add to Django, when appropriate.
 Django core developers often duplicate effort re- implementing  features that are available as dependencies.
 And, much of the time, those external implementations are substantially better than what's included in Django.
-For exmaple:
+For example:

 - `passlib <https://pythonhosted.org/passlib/>`_ is a password hashing library that implements a large variety of password hashing algorithms.